amiorin/amiorin.github.com/source/_posts/2013-05-19-cross-platform-vim-script-development.markdown

 To achive this, you need to configure a VirtualBox shared folder.
 Then you need to setup a network unit in Windows.
-The problem is that the network unit must be visible by all users, because the Symbolic links are created as Administrator while vim is started as normal user.
+The problem is that the network unit must be visible by all users, because the symbolic links are created as Administrator while vim is started as normal user.

 I've found the solution on [stackoverflow][3]: